Rahul Gandhi questions surge in Adani's fortunes, claims it happened after BJP came to power | Politics

 ''If you show posters, they (BJP) will show posters of the Rajasthan chief minister (with Adani).
 Parliament is not for these things,'' Birla said.

-Participating in the debate on the Motion of Thanks to the President's Address in Lok Sabha as the first Opposition speaker, Gandhi made a barrage of allegations including that Modi helped Adani bag overseas contracts in various sectors.
+Participating in the debate on the Motion of Thanks to the President's Address in Lok Sabha as the first Opposition speaker, Gandhi made a barrage of allegations against Modi.

-Posing questions for the prime minister, Gandhi asked how many times has he travelled together on a foreign trip with Adani.

-''How many times did Adani ji join you later on a visit?
-How many times Adani ji travelled to a country immediately after you visited the country?
-How many times has Adani ji bagged a contract in a foreign country after your visit there?''
-Gandhi said.

 He asked how much money Adani has given to the BJP in the last 20 years, including through electoral bonds.